 Zoro.com

-The Zoro.com “Endless Aisle” provides customers with over 4 million purchasing opportunities, and is growing every day.
-With such a broad assortment, empowering them to find the product they need (or didn’t yet know they needed) is crucial for success.
+The Zoro.com “Endless Aisle” provides customers with over 4 million purchasing opportunities (as of Summer 2021), and is growing every day.
+With such a broad assortment, empowering customers to find the product they need (or didn’t yet know they needed) is crucial for success.

 The Goal

-In the Compatibility Pod, our objective was to develop ways to help the user find products through their association with other products.
-One particularly successful feature we developed was the Fitment Calculator, which helped customers find the right parts for their automotive needs based on the variables they were prompted to provide.
+I had two goals at Zoro.
+My primary responsibility in the Compatibility Pod was to develop ways to help customers find products through association with other products.
+One particularly successful feature we created was the Automotive Fitment Calculator, which helped customers find the right parts for their automotive needs based on the variables they were prompted to provide.
+My passion project at Zoro was growing into the Lead Product Designer for the Zoro Design System, KIT.

 My Role